thisdot/starter.dev/starters/express-apollo-prisma/README.md

 We use the [`expressMiddleware`](https://www.apollographql.com/docs/apollo-server/api/express-middleware#expressmiddleware) function from `@apollo/server` to enable you to attach Apollo Server to an Express server.
 We also recommend using [`ApolloServerPluginDrainHttpServer`](https://www.apollographql.com/docs/apollo-server/api/plugin/drain-http-server) plugin to ensure your server gracefully shuts down.

 The data sources are located in `src/graphql/data-sources`.
 The data sources of the entities are passed in `src\graphql\server-context\server-context-middleware-options.ts`.

+### Prisma

+Prisma is a next-generation ORM that makes working with databases easy for application developers and features.

+We use Prisma for the following:

+- [Prisma Client](https://www.prisma.io/docs/concepts/components/prisma-client) - an auto-generated and type-safe database client for use in your application.
+- [Prisma Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate) - a declarative data modeling and migration tool.

+To learn more about [Prisma](https://www.prisma.io/docs/concepts/overview/prisma-in-your-stack/is-prisma-an-orm)

 ### Caching